jiajunzh/Leetcode/Data Structure & Algorithm/Algorithm/Recursion.md

 3. Call function F(X0), F(X1) ...
 F(Xn) recursively to solve the subproblems of X
 4. Finally, process the results from recursive function calls to solve the problem corresponding to X

+### Memoization - Duplicate Calculation in Recursion
+Recursion brings duplicate calculations in if we do not do it wisely.
+A Technique called memoization could be used to avoid this problem.
+Memoization stores the intermediate results in cache that will be reused later without re-calculation.

 ### Problems
 - 0024 Swap Nodes in Pairs
+- 0070 Climbing Stairs
 - 0206 Reverse Linked List
+- 0509 Fibonacci Number
 - 0700 Search in a Binary Search Tree

 ### Resources